cjerrington/cjerrington.github.io/src/posts/2023/2023-02-25-select-object-with-powershell.md

 ---
 title: Select-Object with PowerShell
-excerpt: A quick glance at a small over-looked tool PowerShell has available to us
+description: A quick glance at a small over-looked tool PowerShell has available to us
 tags:
   - coding
   - powershell
   - 100DaysToOffload
+daet: 2023-02-25
 ---

 Recently I was reading on social media a post where someone asked, "What is your favorite PowerShell command?".
 I saw many responses like `Get-Help`, `Get-ChildItem`, `Out-GridView`.
 One of my favorites is [Select-Object](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-object?view=powershell-7.3) since so many PowerShell commandlets return an object to display the data.